-I recently built a water-cooled Raspberry Pi cluster and a lot of people asked how the cluster would compare to a computer because Raspberry Pi’s themselves aren’t seen as being not particularly powerful.
+I recently built a water-cooled Raspberry Pi cluster and a lot of people asked how the cluster would compare to a computer because Raspberry Pi’s themselves aren’t seen as being particularly powerful.

 If you haven’t already, have a look at my post on building the Pi Cluster.

 How the cluster compares to a traditional computer isn’t really an easy question to answer.
 It depends on a number of factors and what metrics you measure it against.
 So this got me thinking of how to fairly compare the cluster to a computer in a way that doesn’t rely too heavily on the software being run and uses my Pi Cluster in the way it was intended when I built it,.

 The cluster, and Raspberry Pi’s in general, aren’t designed for gaming or rendering high-end graphics, so obviously won’t perform well against a computer in this respect.
 But my intention behind building this cluster, apart from learning about and experimenting with cluster computing was to run mathematical models and simulations.

 The Test Script

 I initially thought of doing something along the lines of calculating Pi to a particular number of decimal places, but then I stumbled across a simple 4 node cluster setup mentioned in The Mag Pi which was used to find prime numbers up to a certain limit.
 This seemed like a good comparison as it is simple to understand and edit, it is easily adjustable and it can be run on Windows PCs, Macs and Raspberry Pi’s, so you can even join in and see how your computer compares.

 The script just runs through each number, up to a limit, and checks its divisibility to figure out if it is a prime number or not.
 I have simplified their cluster script so that it can be run on a PC, Mac or single Raspberry Pi.